IT will guide you through installation of Apache, HTTPS,

 5. Installing Trac

-To install trac files and required dependencies, type the following command:
+To install trac files and required dependencies, type the

 $ sudo apt-get install trac